betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Project Page](https://benedikt-bitterli.me/pchfm/)
     * [Implementation Guide by Matt Pharr](https://www.pbrt.org/hair.pdf)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper gives an overview of Hyperion's fur and hair model, originally developed for use on *Zootopia*.
 This fur/hair model is Hyperion's fur/hair model today, used on every film beginning with *Zootopia* to present.
 This paper is now also implemented in the open source [PBRT v3](https://github.com/mmp/pbrt-v3/blob/master/src/materials/hair.h) renderer, and also serves as the basis of the hair/fur shader in Chaos Group's [V-Ray Next](https://www.chaosgroup.com/blog/v-ray-next-the-science-behind-the-new-hair-shader) renderer.

 14. **Subdivision Next-Event Estimation for Path-Traced Subsurface Scattering**